Pagasis/Street-Fighters/README.md

 This project is a replica of the popular game Street Fighters, built using Windows Forms in C#.

 ## Purpose
 The primary purpose of this project is to serve as an educational tool for learning .NET technology.
-By building this game, developers can gain hands-on experience in various aspects of .NET development, such as UI design, event handling, and animation.
+It covers various aspects of .NET development, such as UI design, event handling, and animation.

 ## Features
 - Two-player mode